-A fertility diet looks very much like any healthy diet – it should be high on fresh, organic and unrefined whole foods, good quality grass-fed, organic or free range animal protein – fish, meat, dairy, plus nuts, seeds, pulses and beans; fresh fruit and vegetables and low in sugar, refined carbohydrates made from sugar and white flour, pesticides and preservatives, alcohol and excess stimulants like coffee, black tea and fizzy drinks.
+A fertility diet looks very much like any healthy diet – it should be high on fresh, organic and unrefined fibre-full whole foods, good quality grass-fed, organic or free range animal protein – fish, meat, dairy, plus nuts, seeds, pulses and beans; fresh fruit and vegetables plus good fats from nuts, seeds, avocados and oily fish.

 - Start the day with a large mug of hot water and lemon to kick start your liver and your digestive juices.

 - Have a high protein breakfast before you leave the house.
 A breakfast protein smoothie – protein powder, berries, seeds or spirulina, kiwi, spinach and apple.
-Birchir muesli with oats, nuts, seeds, yoghurt and berries or eggs, avocado and tomato on toast.
+Birchir muesli with oats, nuts, seeds, yoghurt and berries or eggs, avocado and tomato on whole grain or brown sourdough toast.

-- Have a snack mid morning and mid afternoon – handful of walnuts, almonds, brazils and a few grapes or an apple or hummus and oat cakes.
+- Have a snack mid morning and mid afternoon – a small handful of walnuts, almonds or brazils, a few grapes or an apple or hummus and oat cakes.

 - Sit down for your meals, switch off your phone, your laptop and take time to relax, chew and digest.